Lazise holidays

 Buses

-Buses from Lazise run up and down the eastern shore of the lake, and you can catch them from the main road just outside of the resort walls.
-Once aboard, you'll arrive in Bardolino in just 10 minutes and a journey to Verona takes just one hour.
-You can buy tickets from the bus driver or from any of the Tabac shops in resort.
+Buses from Lazise run up and down the eastern shore of the lake, and you can catch them from the main road just outside the town walls.
+Bardolino is just 10 minutes away.
+You can buy tickets from the bus driver or from any of the Tabac shops in town.

 On foot